How could a web framework without programming ability be called framework?

 Let's begin with create a home page for this server.

-Append this to the end of schema.teo
+Append this to the end of schema.teo.

-With this updated code, we define a handler named "hello"
+With this updated code, we define a handler named "hello" to match what

 we've declared in our schema.
 Stop the running server process and restart the server.

-in a browser, you will see the
+Navigate to "http://localhost:5051" in a browser, you will see the

 new home page that we've just write in HTML.

 In practice, any template engines can be used to generate the HTML content.
-But it's far beyond this scope.

 Empty response